 Scale With Your Business

-Your search must grow along with your business, adapting to changing customer needs and preferences.
-DIY solutions require developers to manage backups, resolve network latency issues, and fix unresponsive search.
+Your search capabilities must grow along with your business, adapting to changing customer needs and preferences.
+DIY solutions require developers to manage backups, resolve network latency issues, and fix unresponsive search apps.

-A search service, on the other hand, lets you outsource all of that to third-party best-of-breed solution providers.
-Choosing a platform with artificial intelligence like out-of-the-box machine learning models can also take relevance tuning to the next level, allowing you to offer 1:1 personalization at scale.
+A search service, on the other hand, lets you outsource all of that to third-party best-of-breed search solution providers.
+Choosing a platform with advanced features like artificial intelligence, out-of-the-box machine learning models, and generative AI can take relevance tuning to the next level, allowing you to offer 1:1 personalization at scale.

 Gather Insights With Search Analytics

-People don’t lie to their search box — sifting through search queries, clicks, and other on-site behavioral data, your business gains invaluable insight that informs marketing campaigns, product development, and much more.
+People don’t lie to their search bar— by sifting through search queries, clicks, and other on-site behavioral data, your business gains invaluable insight that informs marketing campaigns, product development, and informs relevant results.

 Search analytics unveil insight into what your visitors are searching for, from keywords, efficacy of clickthrough language, and more.
 You can identify which searches were most successful, and which weren’t.
 This gives you the power to tailor your online offering in the way that best meets your visitors’ needs.